rahulsah009/Note-App/README.md

 #  Note App with OTP & Google Authentication

-Highway Delite is a full-stack, mobile-friendly note-taking app that allows users to securely sign up or log in using **Email OTP** or **Google OAuth**.
+Note App is a full-stack, mobile-friendly note-taking app that allows users to securely sign up or log in using **Email OTP** or **Google OAuth**.
 Authenticated users can create and manage personal notes.
 All protected actions are secured using **JWT authentication**.

 ---